-So, you’ve found yourself in a financial bind and need some cash to make it to your next payday?
+So you’ve found yourself in a bind and need some cash to cover an emergency expense?
 First step is checking out our blog post, Five Ways to Make Fast Cash, to see if you can make some extra money, quickly.
 If none of those are an option or not enough to cover your unexpected expense, then it might be in your best interest to get a payday loan.

 Applying for a payday loan